Want to install Joomla? This Joomla tutorial is actually for you! It is written to guide you on the different ways to install Joomla.

-If you would like your Joomla website to be available for anyone to visit online, then you’ll need a website hosting account to install Joomla on.
-But, if you’d like to install Joomla locally, then you’ll need a local webserver.
+If you would like your Joomla website to be available for anyone to visit online, then you need a Joomla hosting account to install Joomla on.
+But if you would like to install Joomla locally, then you need a local webserver.

 An Active Domain Name for Your Joomla Website

 You need a domain name if you are installing Joomla on a live server.
-But if it’s on a local webserver, there’s no need to purchase a domain name.
+But if it is on a local webserver, there is no need to purchase a domain name.

-An SSL Certificate (optional)
+An SSL Certificate (Optional)

-You’ll need an SSL certificate for your Joomla website if your Joomla website is available on the internet.
-An SSL certificate will help you transfer sensitive data, in that it becomes invisible for third party users.
+You need an SSL certificate for your Joomla website if your Joomla website is available on the internet.
+An SSL certificate will let you transfer sensitive data, in that it becomes invisible for third party users.